What are headaches?

 How are headaches diagnosed?

 Keep in mind that children should not take aspirin.
-Aspirin can cause a serious illness called Reye’s syndrome in children younger than 18 years of age.
+It can cause a serious illness called Reye’s syndrome in children younger than 18 years of age.

-- Tricyclic antidepressants, such as amitriptyline, and nortriptyline
+- Tricyclic antidepressants, such as amitriptyline and nortriptyline

-- Antiepileptic drugs, such as valproic acid, gabapentin and topiramate
+- Antiepileptic drugs, such as valproic acid, gabapentin, and topiramate

 - Beta blockers, such as propranolol

 These medicines can help prevent or reduce the number of headaches you get.
 It can take 6 weeks or more for the medicine to start working.
 Talk to your doctor about whether one of these medicines is right for you.
 It is important to follow your doctor’s instructions.
 Most prescriptions need to be taken each day.
 Always carry your medicine with you in case you get a headache.

 Several treatments are available for people who have cluster headaches.
 Work with your doctor to discuss the pros, cons, and side effects.
 Select the right treatment for you and set up a schedule for prescription medicines.